9brada6/tabs-with-posts/development.md

 - ➕ Backend typescript is compiled with strict: false option.
 Try to compile it with strict enable and remove any error.
 - ➕ Try to change the .pickr class of the color selection.
 Other plugins might use .pickr and change our CSS.
 - ➕ Custom date format, make it disabled(not to hide).
 Does not make any sense to do this.
+- ➕ When a query is saved or deleted, in the save or delete notification, also add the name, if possible.

 ## ✅ Todo